 - Special Conditions

-- Choose Veterans Benefits and Transition Act from the drop-down menu.
+- Choose Veteran Benefits and Transition Act from drop down

 Military Spouse income may be taxable on your state return where you file as a resident.